Call for papers

 Support for international participants:

 • Free local hotel accommodation (3 nights) for international presenters affiliated with a foreign institute/university, travelling from abroad.
-One additional night may be provided, pending the budget availability, to those presenters who also attend a satellite workshop on May 23.
+For those presenters who also attend a satellite workshop on May 23, one additional night (before the workshop day) will be provided.
 (The detail will be sent to qualified individuals along with an acceptance letter.)

 • No registration fees (including 2 lunches, refreshments and one banquet)